 10. Changes to this Policy

 Additional California Privacy Disclosures

 This section applies to you if you are a resident of the state of California.
+This section does not apply to School Users when we process personal information, including Student Data, as a service provider on behalf of a School.
 For purposes of this section, “Personal Information” has the meaning provided by the California Consumer Privacy Act (the “CCPA”).

 COLLECTION AND USE OF PERSONAL INFORMATION

 In the last 12 months, we may have collected the following categories of Personal Information:

 - Identifiers, such as your name and email address;